-If we assume that deer are evenly distributed across the landscape, based upon the density estimate of 126 deer/mi an adjusted estimate for the entirety of Mill Creek Park (1,626 acres or 2.54 mi) would be 320 deer within park boundaries.
-Furthermore, using the same assumption we can extend the survey area to include an approximate $\sim$ 300-400' buffer beyond park boundaries (3,491 acres or 5.45 mi) the estimated total population would rise to 687 deer.
+If we assume that deer are evenly distributed across the landscape, based upon the density estimate of 125 deer/mi2 an adjusted estimate for the entirety of Mill Creek Park (1,626 acres or 2.54 mi2) would be 318 deer within park boundaries.
+Furthermore, using the same assumption we can extend the survey area to include an approximate ~300-400' buffer beyond park boundaries (3,491 acres or 5.45 mi2) the estimated total population would rise to 681 deer.
 Again, deer movement varies greatly throughout the year based upon food sources, weather conditions, breeding, etc. Factors such as emigration, immigration and deer distribution during different times of year in relation to MetroParks boundaries are largely unknown at this time.